St Andrews Safety Improvements Project

 Update January 29, 2024:

 At the January 22, 2024 Council meeting, staff brought forward a report that included a recommended design option from Keith Road to 9th Street.
 The report outlined a comprehensive process that compared and evaluated 16 design concepts applying a range of design approaches.
 This evaluation process used a series of weighted criteria informed by Council feedback and the Mobility Strategy to compare trade-offs between designs.
-Learn more the ‘Recommended Design – Keith Road to 9th Street’ Council report.
+Learn more in the ‘Recommended Design – Keith Road to 9th Street’ Council report.

 Council directed the project team to implement the recommended option (Design Concept 3) from Keith Road to 9th Street.
 This design includes six key changes to the street that incorporates feedback received from the community during the previous phase of engagement: